June 2023 Update: Portugal’s Golden Visa Not Ending After All

 If you do not rent out the property, you do not pay any tax on it.
 However, if do, your real estate income is taxed at a flat rate of 28%.

-However, since January 2022, you cannot purchase real estate in Lisbon, Porto, and coastal towns.
-Only properties in Azores and Madeira, as well as interior territories, are now eligible for the Portuguese Golden Visa as these are low-density areas.
-Although Porto and Lisboa are the most common places to purchase property, there are also other areas like Braga that are great investments.
+However, since January 2022, you cannot purchase residential properties in Lisbon, Porto, and coastal towns.
+Only residential properties in Azores and Madeira, as well as interior territories, are now eligible for the Portuguese Golden Visa through residential real estate investment.

 2. Portugal Golden Visa through an Investment Fund